SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sangeeta Purushottam

-Okay, so see the first point that you mentioned, you know about that, about the license which was revoked and which came back.
+Okay.
+So, see the first point that you mentioned about that — about the license which was revoked and which came back.
 That’s history, right?
-Whatever guidance you had given the 4,000.
+Whatever guidance you had given, the INR4,000 crores…

 Anubhav Gupta